FC BS+B calendar

 Discussion

-1. Which control layer is most commonly compromised at transitions and penetrations in local builds?
+1. Which control layer is most commonly compromised (discontinuous) at transitions and penetrations in local builds?
+Are discontinuities typically a design problem or an installation problem?

 Materials & Labor